 Common Workday Integration Challenges

-Integrating Workday into your current IT environment can require a major investment in time, resources, and money.
+Integrating Workday into your current IT environment can require a major time, resources, and money investment.

 One trend we’ve seen in the integration space is businesses using point-to-point solutions to connect and synchronize data between Workday and other systems, services, data sources, and APIs.
 Point-to-point connections are perfect until you need to make changes that require an experienced developer, slowing down the process and leaving connections vulnerable to breakage across the chain.